 If you’re looking to produce and sell electricity to the power grid or want to produce power for your own use, you’ll want to be familiar with your rights, obligations and costs.
 Your local ATCO representative will work with you to bring all the pieces together and help you get started.

 The application fee is required prior to ATCO commencing the preparation of a cost estimate for the interconnection of the generator.
-Application fees vary depending on the project.
-Please refer to the fee schedule below to determine the correct amount for your application fee.
+Application fees vary depending on the project and are $4,128 minimum per study site.